-2016 2015

-HK\$'000 HK\$'000
+2017 HK\$'000 2016 HK\$'000

-Baotou Hong Kong & China Gas Company Limited ("Baotou") 160,403 171,551

-Xingyi Hong Kong and China Gas Company Limited ("Xingyi") 100,924 107,938
+Guangxi Zhongwei Pipeline Gas Development Group Co., Ltd Baotou Hong Kong & China Gas Company Limited Xingyi Hong Kong and China Gas Company Limited Others 135,451 172,561 108,573 1,210,353 125,486 160,403 100,924 1,061,009

-Others 1,061,009 1,145,888

-5,349,340 5,732,259
+5,824,172 5,349,340

-^{}Note: The operating entities of Towngas BVI are located in the Liaoning and Zhejiang provinces in the PRC.
+\ The operating entities of Towngas BVI are located in the Liaoning and Zhejiang provinces in the PRC.

 The recoverable amounts of CGUs are determined from value in use calculations.
+The value in use calculations is derived from cash flow projections based on the most recent financial budgets for the next 5 years approved by management and discount rates.
 The key assumptions for the value in use calculations are those regarding the discount rates, growth rates and expected changes to selling prices and direct costs during the year.
-Management estimates discount rates of 8.5% (2015: 8.0%) using pre-tax rates that reflect current market assessments of the time value of money and the risks specific to the CGUs.
+Management estimates discount rates of 8.5% (2016: 8.5%) using pre-tax rates that reflect current market assessments of the time value of money and the risks specific to the CGUs.
 Changes in selling prices and direct costs are based on past practices and expectations of future changes in the market.

-The value in use calculations is derived from cash flow projections based on the most recent financial budgets for the next 5 years approved by management.
-Cash flows beyond 5-year period have been extrapolated using growth rates from 4% to 6% (2015: 4% to 6%) per annum, which is based on industry growth forecasts.
-The directors of the Company considered no impairment loss is necessary as at 31 December 2016 (2015: nil).
+Cash flows beyond 5-year period have been extrapolated using growth rates from 4% to 6% (2016: 4% to 6%) per annum, which is based on industry growth forecasts.
+The Directors of the Company considered no impairment loss is necessary as at 31 December 2017 (2016: nil).